-These activities are carefully costed with no shortfall of funds allowed for due to the non-participation of a student who previously indicated attendance; fees may be refunded in full or part or not at all, having regard to the associated expenses incurred and the circumstances of non-participation.
+Camps/Excursions are carefully costed with no shortfall of funds allowed for due to the non-participation of a student who previously indicated attendance.
+Fees may be refunded in full or part or not at all, having regard to the associated expenses incurred and the circumstances of non-participation.